 Parking on nature strips or footpaths

-We understand that people sometimes use the nature strip because they feel it is safer than parking on the road, especially in streets that are narrow.
-However, the reality is that parking fully or partially on nature strips and footpaths, regardless of the intention is illegal.
+We understand that people sometimes use the nature strip because they feel it is safer than parking on the road, especially in streets that are narrow or where there is not a concrete kerb and gutter.
+However, the reality is that parking fully or partially on nature strips and footpaths, regardless of the intention, or whether there is a concrete kerb installed, is illegal.

 Heavy vehicles with a Gross Vehicle Mass (GVM) of 4.5 tonnes or more or long vehicles, 7.5m or longer, can only park in a built up area or where a 50kmh speed limit applies for one hour.